 Historic forts conjure the dueling empires that shaped this city.
 The Spanish began building Castillo de San Marcos, now America’s oldest masonry fort, in 1672, but changes by the British, second-period Spaniards and Americans tweaked the fort as it stands today.
 Boat to Fort Matanzas National Monument on Anastasia Island to trace the repeated attempts of the British to invade St. Augustine.
 Or, catch a re-enactment at Castillo de San Marcos – cannons and swords will fill in the audio-visual blanks.

-For more of that feel-like-you’re-there feeling, observe re-enactors within the Colonial Quarter demonstrate cooking, blacksmithing and ship building circa 1740.
+For more of that feel-like-you’re-there feeling, observe living history interpreters within the Colonial Quarter demonstrate cooking, blacksmithing and ship building circa 1740.
 Of course, just to walk the streets of America’s oldest city is to be transported to a different place and time.